-Nature at its most frank, kind and self-revelatory provides the starting point for each of Tracey Keller’s playful paintings.
 Working with an aesthetic that varies from hyperrealism to her own brand of quirky impressionism, she creates comic and endearing portraits of animals.
-Born, raised and based in Queensland, Australia, Keller is a passionate adventurer and nature enthusiast – both above and below sea level, which has lead her to innumerable face to face encounters with her subjects.
-These experiences give each work a surprising degree of realism and intensity of definition.
-This ability to be at once lighthearted, mischievous, and evocative makes each of her paintings instantly engaging and endlessly enjoyable.
+Born, raised and based in Queensland, Australia’s Keller is a passionate adventurer and nature enthusiast; both above and below sea level, which has led her to innumerable face-to-face encounters with her subjects.
+These experiences give each masterpiece a surprising degree of realism and intensity of definition, which is what the best animal artists strive for.
+This ability to be both lighthearted, mischievous, and evocative makes each of her paintings instantly engaging and endlessly enjoyable.

-Tracey’s foray into the art world commenced with a bang in 1999 when she had a sellout debut solo show.
+Tracey’s foray into the art world commenced with a bang in 1999 when she had a sellout debut solo show; every animal artists dream.

 Tracey is represented by some of the major Australian Galleries in Queensland, NSW and Victoria and keeps busy preparing for exhibitions and loving life!

 Tracey likes to think she’s a princess and a beach bum.
 She works hard at her craft and is continually evolving and developing her style.
 She works in an idyllic location in the mountains 10 minutes away from the Noosa surf in Eumundi, Queensland, Australia; Once again, an animal artist’s dream.

 Her days involve yoga, raw food and painting, plus hanging with her animals and friends.
 Her mission is simple…

 “I paint to create JOY!”

 Famous for her quirky “kaleidoscope” animal paintings, thickly layered with paint and pieces of hessian and metal, her new style has been quickly embraced by quite a few of Australia’s leading art galleries and has sellout exhibitions worldwide.